ccarrero-sf/cortex_agents_summit/README.md

 Click on save, also save your semantic file (top right) and ask the same question again:

-- What is the total sales for the carvers?
+- What are the total sales for the carvers?

-Notice that now Cortex Analyst is able to provide the right answer even because Cortex Search integration, we asked for "Carvers" but find that the right article to ask for is "Carver Skis":
+Notice that now Cortex Analyst is able to provide the right answer because of the Cortex Search integration, we asked for "Carvers" but found that the correct article to ask about is "Carver Skis":

 ![image](img/8_right_answer.png)

-Now we have the tools ready to create our first App that leverages Cortex Agents API.
+Now that we have the tools ready, we can create our first App that leverages Cortex Agents API.

 ## Step 5: Setup Streamlit App that uses Cortex Agents API